estudiocactus/visualizer-test/README.md

 ## Description

 In this case the test consists of creating a 3d room configurator.
-In the following link you can see an example of a configurator that we built: https://app.estudiocactus.com/visualizer.mp4
+In the following link you can see an example of how the configurator should look like: https://app.estudiocactus.com/visualizer.mp4

 Following you have a detailed layout of the data needed to pass the test:

 Base image url: https://firebasestorage.googleapis.com/v0/b/visualizer-new-devs-test.appspot.com/o/base.jpeg?alt=media&token=358ccdea-3cf9-4751-ae48-4631e4700554

-Coordinates of the points over the base image:
+Coordinates to draw the points over the base image:

 ```
 .
 └── firestore(/)
-    └── points
+    └── points (collection)
 ```

 List of all materials (TIP: You have to think about the right query to get all the materials for a specific point -> Firestore allows array-contains queries)